Quite often, people are concerned that our industry isn’t the same as some example. And often, this leads to concerns that we can’t use the ideas.

 Deming’s management system is not prescriptive.
-There is not a recipe for how to implement the ideas in your organization.
+There isn’t a recipe for how to implement the ideas in your organization.
 This often frustrates people.
 But the lack of prescriptive details is intentional.
 Dr. Deming did not believe you can provide such a recipe that will work.
-The principles must be learned and then practices must be adopted that work with those principles and the specific organization.
+The principles must be learned, and then practices must be adopted that work with those principles in the specific organization.

-So manufacturers will have some specific applications that are likely to more easily be appreciated and even applied to other manufacturers.
-And the same holds trued for software developers or health care or government.
-But the overall management concepts, ideas, tools and practices are shared and useful to most any organization.
+So, manufacturers will have some specific applications that are likely to be more easily appreciated by, and applied to, other manufacturers.
+And the same holds true for software developers or health care or government.
+But the overall management concepts, ideas, tools, and practices are shared and useful to most any organization.

-One of the biggest weaknesses I have seen in the application of Deming’s management ideas (and lean thinking and other management improvement strategies also) is the demand for examples exactly like the situation face by the organization looking to improve (first in their industry, but if that is found then in our sub-industry, then of their size [national v. local v. international] and on and on).
-It really seems to me mainly it is about finding a reason to avoid trying to improve.
+One of the biggest weaknesses I have seen in the application of Deming’s management ideas, lean thinking, and other management improvement strategies, is the demand for examples exactly like the situation face by the organization looking to improve (first in their industry, but if that is found, then in their sub-industry, then of their size [national v. local v. international] and on and on).
+It really seems to me, mainly, about finding a reason to avoid trying to improve.

-You can learn more from those organization that are really making great progress.
+You can learn more from those organizations that are really making great progress.
 The concepts are transferable.
 The industry is relatively unimportant.

-There are times when it is difficult to get a grasp on how to proceed, for example, how to improve in a research and development organization.
+There are times when it is difficult to get a grasp on how to proceed, for example: how to improve in a research and development organization.
 Yes, it is easiest if you can see exactly how a few other organization have tried to apply Deming’s ideas in that environment.
-Manufacturing has lots of examples to view, which does make it a bit easier, if you are confused.
-But there is also a risk in being trapped by the way others operationalized concepts.
-It is easy to accept ideas that are good, but that could executed even better with a bit more thought.
+Manufacturing has lots of examples to view, which does make it a bit easier if you are confused.
+But there is also a risk in being trapped by the way others have operationalized concepts.
+It is easy to accept ideas that are good but that could be executed even better with a bit more thought.

-I think often it is best to learn from what similar in some ways, but also substantially different in important ways, organizations have done.
-So if you are a software development organization look at what law firms or engineering firms have done.
+I often think it is best to learn from what is similar in some ways, but also substantially different in important ways, what organizations have done.
+So, if you are a software development organization, look at what law firms or engineering firms have done.
 How did they show respect for people?
-How did they adopt an appreciation for variation.
-If you are a hospital look at how hotels have focused on customers or cross trained staff.
-If you are a sales organization look at what accounting firms or architectural firms have done.
+How did they adopt an appreciation for variation?
+If you are a hospital, look at how hotels have focused on customers or cross-trained staff.
+If you are a sales organization, look at what accounting firms or architectural firms have done.

-You want to learn about the ideas, most importantly.
-That doesn’t have anything to do with the industry.
-When you get down to some specific details on how to implement certain practices is when it can be very beneficial when you find an organization that has really figured out some great practices that work within a specific context (manufacturing, software development, medical research…).
+You want to learn about the ideas, most importantly, that don’t have anything to do with the industry.
+When you get down to some specific details on how to implement certain practices, it can be very beneficial to find an organization that has really figured out some great practices that work within a specific context (manufacturing, software development, medical research, etc.).

 Related: What’s Deming Got to Do With Agile Software Development and Kanban – Eliminate Sales Commissions: Reject Theory X Management and Embrace Systems Thinking – We Need to Understand Variation to Manage Effectively